 💡 What are the stages of funding a Startup ?

 Some people call it the “friends and family” round.
-I believe this terminology is being phased out by the new age VCs, based on the “privileged” connotations it’s perceived to carry.
+This terminology is being phased out due to the “privileged” connotations it carries.

 Founders looking for pre-seed funding are typically raising anything from $5,000 – $50,000